8ta4/say/README.md

 But it uses Deepgram as the transcription service.
 And Deepgram say they only hold "[audio data for as long as necessary](https://help.deepgram.com/hc/en-us/articles/6126293557399-Data-Security-Privacy-FAQ#:~:text=Deepgram%20holds%20audio%20data%20for%20as%20long%20as%20necessary)", but who knows what that means.

+> How does this tool segment each file?

+`say` splits each file into handy chunks for easy navigation with your [Neovim plugin](https://github.com/vscode-neovim/vscode-neovim/blob/79beb2c83aaec45e87fcb543b78d8b3a7e8ff9e1/README.md#neovim-configuration).

+`say` starts a new paragraph when you ask for transcription.
+This helps you keep track of what you have already used and what you need next.
+You can jump to the latest chunk of text with `Shift + [` and `Shift + ]`.

+Each sentence in `say` gets its own line.
+That way, you can easily move up and down with `j` and `k`.

 > What's the main source of latency?

 Usually, it's the Deepgram API that slows things down.